KaczmarczykMateusz/PersonalPlanner/README.md

 Server created with XAMPP v3.2.2

-I'm planning to add functionality of searching by data range and improve delete function.
+I'm planning to add:
+- functionality of searching by data range
+- improve delete function --- done 06.06.2017